jeremiq/sage-one-tree-planted-hackathon-2022/README.md

 Finally our UI is based on a jupyternotebook that makes heavy use of ipython widgets to provide interactive controlls and generate dynamic downloadable links of CSVs.
 All maps are generated using the geopandas library.
+[Here's](https://github.com/jeremiq/sage-one-tree-planted-hackathon-2022/blob/main/sage_one_tree_planted/notebooks/interactive_notebook.ipynb) a link to a (non interactive view) of the entire
+workbook:

-We've provided a convenient docker container for running and displaying their full interactive notebook via JupyterHub Binder.
+We've provided a convenient [Docker container](https://github.com/jeremiq/sage-one-tree-planted-hackathon-2022/blob/main/Dockerfile) for running and displaying their full interactive notebook via JupyterHub Binder.